Internal Medicine Residency

 • Ambulatory Didactics Half-day

-Half day per week activity in ambulatory Clinic week.
+Half-day per week activity in ambulatory Clinic week.
 The small group activities include Yale modules, lectures on obesity, integrative medicine, and group mentoring sessions.
 This also includes medical Jeopardy sessions.

 • Clinical Refreshers – July - August